 If you attend a culinary school that has been accredited by the ACFEF, you’re guaranteed to learn the basic skills that are required to begin your certification journey.
 Since accredited schools must follow a particular set of standards, a lot of the fundamental knowledge and practical skills required to pass certification exams are rolled into the curriculum.
 In many schools, you can graduate with your first level of ACF certification under your belt.

-You can start your education in one accredited program and transfer to another with the assurance that your credits will transfer over correctly.
-In fact, many secondary schools participate in “feeder pipelines” which guarantee your entry into local higher education institutions.
+Many secondary schools participate in “feeder pipelines” which can expedite your entry into local higher education institutions.
+Check with your secondary program for possible credit transfer to a post-secondary program.
+Should you choose to start your education in one accredited post-secondary program and transfer to another, your credits may be transferable to the new program, again, check with the program coordinator and policies at the new school.
 Want to get your education in the U.S. then take your skills to another country?
 Most international bodies will recognize your degree as long as it comes from an accredited program.

 If you want to find an accredited culinary school or learn more about how to get your program accredited, click here.